State Street SPDR Bloomberg 1-3 Month T-Bill ETF (BIL) Stock Price Today

 - -Enterprise Value

+Track State Street SPDR Bloomberg 1-3 Month T-Bill ETF (BIL) stock price today on Pluang, updated in real time with live charts and market data.
 Over the past 52 weeks, State Street SPDR Bloomberg 1-3 Month T-Bill ETF has traded between a low of $91.27 and a high of $91.77, highlighting its annual price range.
-Over the past three months, State Street SPDR Bloomberg 1-3 Month T-Bill ETF has recorded a drawdown of -0.26%, reflecting recent price volatility.
-On average, investors hold State Street SPDR Bloomberg 1-3 Month T-Bill ETF for approximately 8 days, indicating typical investor behavior on the platform.
+Buy and sell State Street SPDR Bloomberg 1-3 Month T-Bill ETF shares on Pluang with fractional shares and real-time market data — safe and OJK-regulated.

 About State Street SPDR Bloomberg 1-3 Month T-Bill ETF